Welcome to Dr Arno

 I am a Paediatrician and help improving the health and well-being of children from 0-18 years.

 I love the tropics and decided to make Cairns my home when I moved here in October 2018.
-I am dedicated to providing a strong and lasting Paediatric Specialist Service for the Children and their families in Cairns and surrounding area.
+I am dedicated to providing a strong and lasting Paediatric Specialist Service for the Children and their families in Cairns and surrounding areas.

 While my clinic is a private specialist clinic, I believe in health care for all and I do offer reduced fees for Health Care Card Holders and bulk billed appointments for Pensioner Concession Card holders and Aboriginal or Torres Strait Islander Families.